The mystifying world of misophonia

 The ANS is responsible for regulating all the functions in the brain and body over which we have no direct control (heart rate, breathing etc.).
 When there is real or imagined need for action the “sympathetic” component of the ANS takes over.
 In misophonia, connections between the auditory, limbic and ANS are enhanced, the amygdala “hijacked” and high levels of activation ensue.
 Once established, reactions to specific sounds are governed by the principles of conditioned reflexes.

-Ruminating and anticipatory anxiety replays over and over - a state not only unpleasant to experience on a constant basis, but also one which clouds judgement, distracts from tasks and goals, affects relationships and wears out both body and spirit.
+Ruminating and anticipatory anxiety replays over and over - a state not only unpleasant to experience constantly but also one which clouds judgement, distracts from tasks and goals, affects relationships and wears out both body and spirit.

 The biochemical model